 Dr Linnea Soler

-Linnea is a Lecturer in Organic Chemistry (Learning, Teaching & Scholarship track), where SoTL (Scholarship of Teaching & Learning) plays an important role and underpins both her teaching practice and the development of L&T resources.
+Linnea is a Senior Lecturer in Organic Chemistry (Learning, Teaching & Scholarship track), where SoTL (Scholarship of Teaching & Learning) plays an important role and underpins both her teaching practice and the development of L&T resources.
 She has both independent and collaborative SoTL projects, with colleagues in Chemistry and from Engineering, Life Sciences, Social Sciences, and the Arts.

 Her interests include the creation of chemistry education resources, often in partnership with final year chemistry undergraduate project students, for use in HE and in secondary school environments.
 She firmly believes in power of fun and in and the power of technology to make learning more engaging, interactive, and powerful.
 The need to support student transition into HE and to help foster a sense of belonging is factored into resource design.
 Linnea is enthralled with Heritage Science chemistry and with the use of technology and creative multimedia approaches to enhance the learning, assessment, and feedback in chemistry labs as well as the need to create fresh new approaches to lab learning.
 Linnea has established the ChAMPS (Chemistry Analytical Methods, Practice & Scholarship) collaboration to generate a library of resources intended to support all levels of learners in Analytical methods.